preeyankakc037/react-/znode.md

      input array, output can be on any  ( to find sum of all element )

 Use ` rafce ` short cut

+# Day 4 : LearnUseState
+In React, useState is a Hook that allows functional components to have state.
+It lets you declare a state variable and a function to update it.
+When the state changes using this function, React automatically re-renders the component to reflect the new value.
+This makes it easy to manage dynamic data, like form inputs, counters, or toggles, directly within functional components.